GarrixA/my_brand/README.md

-## My brand
+# My brand
-# This is where you will find what I really on online and also my skills
+## This is where you will find what I really am online and also my skills

     If you find this interesting don't hesitate to reach out to me Here is my online contacts: